chozelinek/sacoco/tutorial.md

     - `text`, structural attribute to be declared
     - `0` embedding levels
     - `id` will be an attribute of `text` containing some value
-    - `authors/` is also an attribute of `text` but the slash tells `cqp` to treate it as a feature set.
 - `-P` to declare positional attributes

 Get extensive information on how to encode corpora for the CWB in the [encoding tutorial](http://cwb.sourceforge.net/files/CWB_Encoding_Tutorial.pdf).